Nu Yorica!: Reception

-Dan Glaister of The Guardian declared the album to be the CD of the week, declaring it a "inspired selection, and Soul Jazz deserve credit for delving further into the murky background of popular dance and jazz music."
-A reviewer in Muzik declared the compilation "utterly brilliant and well-documented snapshot" and proclaimed that "If you want to know hwere everyone from Masters at Work to Patrck Pulsinger get their jazz-funk inclinations from, here is the answer."
+Dan Glaister of The Guardian declared the album to be the CD of the week, declaring it an "inspired selection, and Soul Jazz deserve credit for delving further into the murky background of popular dance and jazz music."
+A reviewer in Muzik declared the compilation "utterly brilliant and well-documented snapshot" and proclaimed that "If you want to know where everyone from Masters at Work to Patrick Pulsinger get their jazz-funk inclinations from, here is the answer."
 Muzik placed the album among their top ten compilations of the year in January 1997.
 The magazine noted the release was "Lovingly packaged" and that it was "the definitive round-up of those boss Latin grooves and lost samba drum attacks you've always wanted but been far too skint to fly to New York to find."

-Reviewing the re-issue of the album in 2015, John Lewis of Uncut reflected on the albums original release, stating its release was "something of a revelations for many of us." noting that they had never heard Latin music like it and declared it "a landmark Latin comp."
+Reviewing the re-issue of the album in 2015, John Lewis of Uncut reflected on the album's original release, stating its release was "something of a revelations for many of us." noting that they had never heard Latin music like it and declared it "a landmark Latin comp."
 Mojo praised the re-release of the album noting the label had remastered it for better sound quality, and declared the album "A great listen from start to finish, propelled by frequent genre-hopping."